microsoft/fluentui/rfcs/convergence/as-prop.md

 }
 ```

-However, if user will pass a React component we don't know HTML tag before rendering:
+However, if user passes a React component we won't know the HTML tag before rendering it:

 ```tsx
 // 🤔 What does "SomeComponent" render?!